makersacademy/bowling-challenge/README.md

 ## Further work

 I need to add the multiplication logic to the Scoreboard class.
-I also need to create a
+I also need to create a.

+Some sort of end of Frame function that resets the puins and lets you know the frame is over.